maestrooo/metaobject-repository/README.md

 ## What is Metaobject-ORM?

-**Metaobject-ORM** is a simple decorator-based ORM for managing Shopify metaobjects.
+**Metaobject-ORM** is a library to interact more easily with Shopify metaobjects, with a fully typed approach.

 ## Why Use Metaobject-ORM?